cc-h-s/beg-steal-or-barrow/README.md

 7. Time Correction (Legacy code from Kurtis Anstey, rarely required)
 8. Correct for clock drift
      * Added print out in previous section to tell user whether cnv_jd_drift or datetime_drift should be True.
      * Added Drift_Recorded to improve note recorded at the end of this section.
 If drift is recorded, set to true and change tot_drift accordingly.
-If no Drift_Recorded, 'Drift_Recorded = False' and 'tot_drift = 0'
+If no Drift_Recorded, `Drift_Recorded = False` and `tot_drift = 0`
 9. Trim indices
      * Tip: Use pressure to select indices, usually last sensor to stabilize
      * ★ because original variables are trimmed in this step (`t = t[start:finish]`), if you want to change trim indices after you've already trimmed, start again at Section 1.